Warsash Maritime School: Ship Handling Centre

-In April 2009, Warsash Maritime Academy announced their plans to move the internationally acclaimed manned model training facility from its ship handling training, on scale model vessels in conditions that emulate real-life maritime experiences, on the UK's oldest existing reservoir.
-Using various ship models, berths, basins and channels on the new lake, a variety of port scenarios, canal transits and berthing operations can be simulated for the ships' deck officers and pilots under training to practise their ship handling skills.
-Complex and, in real life, potentially hazardous manoeuvres can be practised in safety in the manned models making them a key training tool for the shipping industry.
-Bringing maritime training to Timsbury Lake marks the beginning of a new chapter in Timsbury's history.
+In April 2009, Warsash Maritime Academy announced plans to move its manned model training facility for ship handling training, on scale model vessels in conditions that emulate real-life maritime experiences, to the UK's oldest existing reservoir.
+Using various ship models, berths, basins and channels on the new lake, a variety of port scenarios, canal transits and berthing operations can be simulated for ships' deck officers and pilots under training to practise their ship handling skills.
+Complex and potentially hazardous manoeuvres can be practised in safety in the manned models, making them a training tool for the shipping industry.
+Bringing maritime training to Timsbury Lake marked the beginning of a new chapter in Timsbury's history.
 The 9th century lake has over the years been a source of fish for the monks of Winchester, of water to drive a medieval water mill and the haunt of carp anglers.
 The ship handling centre has over four miles of waterways and 19 jetties for training.
 The manned model ship facility remains the only one in the United Kingdom.
 It is also one of only five such facilities in the world.

 Alumni

 Alumni are able to join The Warsash Association which has a worldwide membership of 425 (as of February 2011) including overseas branches in Australia and New Zealand.
-The Warsash Association was established in 1984 and in 2013 presented a memorial plaque to the school citing the 13 Warsash cadets who lost their lives during the Second World War (the original plaque is in St Marys Church, Hook with Warsash).
+The Warsash Association was established in 1984 and in 2013 presented a memorial plaque to the school citing the 13 Warsash cadets who lost their lives during the Second World War (the original plaque is in St Mary's Church, Hook with Warsash).